oskarkrzyzak/assignment2-techflow/README.md

 # TechFlow Solutions Website

+This is a minor update to trigger GitHub Actions workflow.

 A modern, responsive website for TechFlow Solutions - a web development company specializing in custom websites for small businesses.

 ## Project Structure